ChenJonathan/Logo-Lens/README.md

 We continued working on it until we demoed the application to NASDAQ's executives in January 2017.

+For more information about the project, view our [Devpost page](https://devpost.com/software/logo-locator).

 ## Build & Installation

 1. Clone this repo into a empty folder